oracle/weblogic-toolkit-ui/documentation/2.0/content/setup/quickstart/create-wdt-model.md

 WKT UI also supports discovering an existing domain to extract the model for that domain.
 It accomplishes this by using the WDT [Discover Domain](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/discover/) tool.
-To use this functionality, you use the `File` menu, `Add Model` submenu.
-The two menu items are:
+To use this functionality, go to `File > Add Model` and choose either:

 - `Discover Model (offline)` – With this option, WDT reads the domain directory from the local file system to extract the model files.